wp-plugins/woocommerce-dynamic-gallery/readme.txt

 The Premium Gallery upgrade activates all the features that make WooCommerce Dynamic gallery Pro the most flexible and popular WooCommerce product image gallery.
 You will see all of the available upgrade features on the plugins admin panel.
 Those Pro features include:

-* NEW** Show Multiple Product Variation images in gallery.
+* <strong>NEW</strong> Show Multiple Product Variation images in gallery.
 Choose any option from the single product page add to cart options menu and the product image auto shows in the Dynamic Gallery complete with caption text.
 Check this incredible feature out on our [DEMO SITE](http://compare.a3rev.com/shop/plain-t-shirts)
 * Fully Responsive Gallery option.
 Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
 * Option to over-ride show product variation images on any single product page.